swiss-seismological-service/scrtdd/README.md

 Independently on how the input events are provided, `scrtdd` will output a set of files *reloc-event.csv*, *reloc-phase.csv* and *reloc-stations.csv*, these contain the relocated catalog.

-At this point we should check the relocated events (and logs) and see whether the results make sense and are satisfactory.
+At this point we should check the relocated events which contains several statistics and the logs to see whether the results make sense and are satisfactory.
 Usually we want to keep tuning the `scrtdd` settings and relocate the catalog multiple times until we are sure we reached the best relocations.
 Having a good background catalog is the base for good real-time relocations.

 **Notes**:
 Be aware that the first time you try to relocate a catalog it can be very slow because the waveforms have to be downloaded from the configured recordStream and saved to disk for the next runs, which will be much faster.

-If we are going to create a profile for real-time relocation, only the output files reloc-event.csv reloc-phase.csv and reloc-stations.csv are required.
-A new profile has to be created and those output files will become the background catalog for the real-time/single-event relocation.
+To enable `scrtdd` in real-time the output files reloc-event.csv reloc-phase.csv and reloc-stations.csv are required as they will become the background catalog for the real-time/single-event relocation.

 ![Catalog selection option](/data/img/catalog-selection3.png?raw=true "Catalog selection from raw file format")